Apply for an Oilfield and Natural Gas Equipment Trading License in Dubai

 Step 4: Receive initial approval, typically within one to three working days

-Step 5: Sign the licence agreement and pay applicable fees
+Step 5: Sign the license agreement and pay applicable fees

-Step 6: Receive your trading licence and establishment card
+Step 6: Receive your trading license and establishment card

 Step 7: Open a corporate bank account and apply for residency visas as required